RTL 4: 1989–1990

 The first look as RTL Véronique was designed by Top Drawers, who did the same for the VPRO.
 It consisted of a red, white and blue all-caps VERONIQUE wordmark, while the graphics were 3D featuring American-style skyscrapers.
 The channel executives Lex Harding and Ruud Hendriks told designer Willem van den Berg that American elements were to be used because, according to RTL, the United States were the example for commercial television.
 For efficiency, RTL decided to make all of its graphics for the Dutch channel from Luxembourg, which led to communication problems between French designers, the Luxembourgish parent and the Dutch office.
 The jingle was composed by Thompson Creative, whose owner Larry Thompson went to the Netherlands on purpose, with the master tapes to latter add a Veronique sonic logo in Dutch.
 The channel's menu and break bumpers used a track from the Carlin Production Music library.

 1990–1997

 Seeing the success of the Zet'm op 4 (Put it on 4) promotional campaign that began in December 1989, Veronique's name recognition grew.
 Partly due to its success, the channel adopted the RTL 4 name on 17 September 1990.
 This also included an all-new look and logo, with an all-italic logo featuring a 4 in a red circle (later changed to yellow).
 The design was originally used for the aborted TV10, with the jingle being re-recorded to feature the channel's name.
-The audio package was composed by Hans van Ejick.
+The audio package was composed by Hans van Eijck.

 1997–1998

 Facing ratings losses in the mid-90s, the channel introduced a modified version of its circle 4 logo in the summer of 1997, without the RTL wordmark, here resembling a sun.
-The music was, again, composed by Hans van Ejick.
+The music was, again, composed by Hans van Eijck.